davelevine/portfolio/data/posts/databases-part-2.md

 categories:
     - AWS
 date: "2020.05.15"
 description: This will be a continuation in the Database series covering the AWS offerings as part of the AWS Solutions Architect Associate exam.
-I covered RDS in part 1 and will continue with Aurora in this part.
 ---

 <!--markdownlint-disable-->